-Unlike health and disability programs which refer to working age population, LTC is generally consumed later in life.
-Typically, it was informally provided by unpaid caregivers in the past, and hence most social insurance schemes did not include them in their public health insurance systems and welfare states, as at the time most of care was provided informally, and it was a more residual need of a few individuals that managed to survive to a certain age.
-However, this was at the cost of a significant gender inequality, as women were the primary traditional caregivers.
-Care needs were generally perceived to be a lower priority, a Cinderella service compared to health care, which relied less on technology and more on unskilled labour.
+Unlike health and disability programs which refer to working age population, LTC typically is consumed later in life, and it was provided by unpaid caregivers in the past, informally, and hence most social insurance schemes did not include them in their public health insurance systems and welfare states, as at the time most of care was provided informally, and it was a more residual need of a few individuals that managed to survive to a certain age.
+However, this was at the cost of a significant gender inequality, as women were the primary traditional caregivers, and care needs, were generally perceived to be a lower brother, a Cinderella service compared to health care, which relied less on technology and ore on unskilled labour.
 This explains that even to date, the financing of long-term care services involves significant cost sharing by users these data.

 Another reason for limited LTC expansion is due to lower effective need as the average age of the population was lower and hence demand was more limited.
 However, population ageing is posing number of challenges to the system of LTC supports.
-Similarly, the increasing labour market participation of the traditional caregiver (Costa-Font and Vilaplana, 2022) has reduced the availability of informal care in families, which calls for an additional source of rise in demand.
+Similarly, the increasing labour market participation of the traditional caregiver (Costa-Font and Vilaplana, 2022) reduced the availability of informal care in families, which calls for an additional source of rise in demand.

 To date, we do not have a comprehensive study providing evidence of the rise in demand for long-term care worldwide, nor a framework to understand the different arrangements to finance long-term care, nor the reforms that are feasible in different countries according to their levels of unmet needs and economic development.
 This is the goal of this project.
-In European countries, long-term care spending as a share of GDP is expected to double in the next three decades due to an increasing formalization and the demise of the traditional caregiving model (Costa-Font et al, 2015).
+In European countries, long-term care spending as a share of GDP is expected to double in the next three decades due to an increasing formalization and the demise of traditional caregiving model (Costa-Font et al, 2015).
 However, the growing number of old people is posing a serious challenge to already insufficient health and care provisions in most of lower-middle income countries.
 According to projections for countries in the European Union, public LTC spending is estimated to increase from 1.6% to 2.2% of GDP between 2016 and 2040 (European Commission, Economic Policy Committee 2018) and to be 2.5% of GDP in 2050 (European Commission, 2021).
-In Australia, national government expenditure on age care services accounts for 0.9% of GDP in 2014-15 and is projected to rise to at least 1.7% of GDP by 2054-55.
-In contrast, in Asian countries, it is possible to identify a large number of government led interventions, yet the importance of the family in the form of filial piety is clear, seen in China, Japan, Thailand and Malaysia.
-In some countries like Singapore, the role of the family has been embroiled by law, and in Korea, the norm of family caregiving duties are argued to have crowded out an earlier development of a long term care system (Philips and Chan, 2002).
+In Australia, national government expenditure on aged care services accounts for 0.9% of GDP in 2014-15 and is projected to rise to at least 1.7% of

+GDP by 2054-55.
+In contrast, in Asian countries in contrast, it is possible to identify a large number of government led interventions, yet it seems clear a large importance of the family in the form of filial piety, this is the case of China, Japan, Thailand and Malaysia, and in some countries like Singapore the role of the family has been embroiled by law, and in Korea, normed of the family caregiving duties are argued housing to crowd out an earlier development of a long term care system (Philips and Chan, 2002).